Walking thoughts

 I am back in the world, visiting factories in towns I’d never otherwise have known about.
 I’m back to getting flown places to learn, to teach, to do.
 And I am comfortable.

 The days are spent in a windowless room.
-Twenty odd people gather each morning, some familar with this building, some on their first time in this country.
+Twenty odd people gather each morning, some familiar with this building, some on their first time in this country.
 We work on a project that will not be finished in this visit, that will take a year.
 We work as part of a larger vision, one node in a network spanning the globe, spanning my time in Pune last month and San Francisco in June.
 We work.

 In the evenings, after dinner and a team debrief, we have beer on plastic chairs in the open air, surrounded by people doing likewise.
 We are in the world, in a place.
 Food stalls surround the tables, sellers push alcohol and spicy snacks, push bread rice noodles.
 The clientele is local, is at home in Batam but not only from Batam.
 Chinese, Malay, Muslim, Singaporean, Indian, the occasional westerner.
 This is the world, and we are in it, diverse noisy welcoming and, for me, comfortable.
 I am at home, and after a beer I leave the table, walking the surrounding streets, stopping in to check on street stalls and small malls, convenience stores and restaurants.
 On these walks, intended mostly to provide motion to a body that has sat for far too many hours, I think about this comfort.